-Under our new Operating Model, ERO will shift from event-based external reviews to supporting each school in a process of continuous improvement.
+We maintain a regular review programme to evaluate and report on the education and care of young people in schools.
+Under our new Operating Model, we will shift from event-based external reviews to supporting each school in a process of continuous improvement.

 This more differentiated approach will use a developmental evaluation that reflects individual schools’ context, culture and needs.
 It aims to strengthen the capability of all schools through embedding a continuous improvement approach, strengthening schools’ own engagement with and accountability to whānau.

-ERO will become an evaluation partner alongside each school, to support every school to be a great school and every child a success.
+We will become an evaluation partner alongside each school, to support every school to be a great school and every child a success.

 What doesn’t change is our commitment to putting the child at the heart of everything we do.